mirajsankdecha/ASP.NET/README.md

 ## :envelope: Contact Me

 Feel free to reach out to me via email or phone for any inquiries or collaborations.

+## :man_technologist: About Me

+Hello, my name is Miraj Sankdecha and I am a dedicated MERN stack developer and freelancer.
+Currently, I am in my 6th semester pursuing a BCA degree at Atmiya University.

+During my academic journey, I have successfully completed several projects utilizing the MERN stack and React.js.
+Furthermore, I gained invaluable practical experience through a rigorous 6-month internship at Imbuesoft LLP, where I immersed myself in various facets of the MERN stack, including proficiency in tools such as Postman, Git, and GitHub.
+My experience extends to working with three prominent CSS frameworks, namely Ant Design, Bootstrap, and Tailwind CSS.

+I take pride in my ability to craft and design intricate components, alongside my proficiency in developing APIs.
+As a result of my experiences and learning, I am now fully prepared and eager to contribute my skills and knowledge to a full-time position.

+## :page_facing_up: Resume

+Here is my latest resume: **[Click Here](https://drive.google.com/file/d/1HO9p2HsdqrXpN-08T3BGXHhwezY6YALH/view)**

 ## :wrench: Installation Guide